-As a manager, you need to adhere to your company’s accepted procedures and operations, but you also need to be receptive to feedback and adapt your workflow as needed.
+As a project manager and team leader, you need to adhere to your company’s accepted procedures and operations, but you also need to be receptive to feedback and adapt your workflow as needed.

-In this post, we’ll discuss some project management tips to help you meet any challenges that come your way.
+In this post, we’ll discuss some project management methodologies and tips to help you meet any challenges that come your way.
 And give you an amazing project management template in ClickUp to do it.

 1. Define your Responsibilities